swift-213/Bioinformatic_tools/README.md

 # Bioinformatic_tools
-A collection of scripts that can be used for bioinformatic analysis
+A collection of scripts that can be used for bioinformatic analysis.
+All written using python3

 ## Cloning the repository and downloading requirements
 ```